rydmike/theme_demo/README.md

 ### Application Theme

-The `AppTheme` is again a simple class, with only static functions and constants.
+The `AppTheme` is a simple class, with only static functions and constants.
 The core functions are the `AppTheme.light` and `AppTheme.dark` ones.
 The rest is just constants to define some example custom theme colors, and to build a const list that contains all available color themes we can switch between.

-The `AppTheme.light` and `AppTheme.dark` functions are pretty equivalent, the dark theme as a few more parameters.
+The `AppTheme.light` and `AppTheme.dark` functions are pretty equivalent, the dark theme has a few more parameters.
 Some used parameters share the `Settings` providers, but in cases where it makes sense, we have separate `Settings` providers for the light and dark theme, so light and dark theme parameters can be controlled and configured separately.

+We could of course combine the above theme providers with the actual `ThemeData` factory constructors used to return the `ThemeData` object.
+However, for separation I prefer this approach.
+The theme providers only provides the `ThemeData` and listens to values that impact the theme data result.
+The `AppTheme` constructors actually makes the complex `ThemeData` object.

+In this case we are using `FlexColorScheme` to construct the fancy `ThemeData` object, but we could easily swap it out with just vanilla `ThemeData` or something else, without messing with our provider of `ThemeData`.

 ```dart
 /// The themes for this app are defined here.